mikaalanwar/wbmbot_v3/README.md

 WBMBOT_v3 is a Selenium-based Python bot designed to automate the application process for new flats listed by WBM (Wohnungsbaugesellschaft Berlin-Mitte) GmbH.
 It prioritizes speed and efficiency to ensure your application is among the first to be considered in the random selection process for apartment viewings.

+**Highlights**
+- Applies only to flats that match your include filters (rent, size, rooms) while skipping senior housing listings automatically.
+- Self-recovers from crashes and keeps running once connectivity returns.
+- Keeps a JSON audit log to avoid duplicate submissions and emails you confirmations with the PDF expose attached.
+- Saves Angebots pages and expose PDFs locally so you can review every run.

 ## IMPORTANT DISCLAIMER

 The more you share this bot, the "less" your chances of finding an apartment will be.
 You do the math.